-Come discuss winter hat patterns and lots of other crochet projects and techniques in our Make & Do Crew Facebook group.
+Come discuss easy hat patterns and lots of other crochet projects and techniques in our Make & Do Crew Facebook group.
 Here thousands of helpful crocheters answer each other's questions and share their stitches.
 Come join us here.

 That was so fun!
 Now what?

 Maybe your countdown to Christmas is on or you just love a quick satisfying crochet project.
 Here are our most popular free patterns crocheters turn to when they want super fast crochet projects.